 WIOA greatly expands performance options to match allowable AEL activities.
 WIOA performance measures support targeted measurement of college readiness and transition to postsecondary education or training as well as customized employer-based services.

 Because of these enhancements, the Program Year 2019–2020 (PY’19–’20) AEL Assessment Guide (Assessment Guide) is significantly revised from the PY’18–’19 Assessment Guide.
 TWC limited the scope of this revision to only those elements of performance accountability required by the US Department of Education (ED) for inclusion in the guide, largely related to eligibility testing and the Achievement on a Pretest-Posttest MSG.
-The entire performance accountability framework required under WIOA—the remaining MSGs, and the credential and employment exit-based measures—is described in AEL guidance on education, training, and employment outcomes, including the AEL Guide.
+The entire performance accountability framework required under WIOA—the remaining MSGs and the credential and employment exit-based measures—is described in AEL guidance on education, training, and employment outcomes, including the AEL Guide.
 The AEL Guide is referenced throughout the Assessment Guide to direct providers to more information on measures, intake, orientation, comprehensive assessment, and more.

 Appendix A lists the significant revisions to the previous Assessment Guide.